 What you will learn

-- Articulate the fundamental principles, terminology and key issues related to the major onshore and offshore renewable energy technologies
+- Articulate the fundamental principles, terminology and key issues related to the most used renewable energy technologies,

-- Understand and critically compare the challenges for the development and operation of the major technologies
+- Critically compare the challenges for the development and operation of the major technologies, including government regulation and policy,

-- Identify gaps in the knowledge and discuss potential opportunities for further development.
+- Identify gaps in the knowledge and discuss potential opportunities for further development, including technology and economic potential.

 Upgrade to a professional qualification